-A need for increased property maintenance: The City anticipated its housing stock would require frequent repairs, maintenance, and upgrades given that nearly 90% of total units were constructed before 1980.
+A need for increased property maintenance: The City anticipated its housing stock would require frequent repairs, maintenance, and upgrades given the age of housing in the community, where nearly 90% of the total units were constructed before 1980.

 The lack of owner-occupied housing options: Few homes were available for sale, and relatively few new home construction projects occurred in Clinton, according to U.S. Department of Housing and Urban Development (HUD) standards.
 Given Clinton's size and share of owner-occupied homes at the time, HUD standards indicate that Clinton should have expected 409 housing units available for sale.
 At the time, Clinton only had 177 units for sale, which meant Clinton had 57% fewer homes for sale than HUD standards.